 When sharemarkets fall and people start panicking, it’s easy to think the best solution is to sell your investments or swap out of your super fund investment option.
 But it’s a decision that could cost you dearly.

 There are a number of ways of legally accessing super early via an SMSF.
-These strategies are useful in times of economic disruption such as the current disruption relating to the Coronavirus (COVID-19) pandemic.
+These strategies are useful in times of economic disruption such as the current disruption relating to the coronavirus pandemic.

 Prime Minister Scott Morrison and Treasurer Josh Frydenberg unveiled details of the stimulus packages on March 12 and March 22, saying they have three priorities: to keep people in work, keep businesses open, and ensure the economy bounces back when the spread of the virus abates.